30 Mar Crux in ‘Pilgrimage’

 However, the way is dangerous.
 Ireland at this time was a island torn apart by warring clans and foreign invaders, all hungry for spoils and loot.
 As the danger intensifies, it becomes clear the monks bear an item of extraordinary significance and allure.

-Near the heart of bustling Dublin city in heaving traffic lie RTE studios.
-The home of the National Symphony Orchestra is the perfect location for the ‘orchestra’ of male voices assembled by Crux.
-Our first recording session was conducted by myself, the second by Mark Armstrong (Director of the Irish Defence Forces School of Music and Military Band)
+On the other side of Ireland near the heart of bustling Dublin city lies RTE studios, home of the National Symphony Orchestra and the perfect location for the ‘orchestra’ of male voices assembled by Crux.
+Our first recording session was conducted by myself, the second by Mark Armstrong (Director of the Irish Defence Forces School of Music and Military Band) while I stood in to contribute my octavist singing to the group.

 A behind-the-scenes video of this recording session will be released shortly after the movie premiere (details of which are here).